LoSunny/steghide/README.md

 git clone https://github.com/raetselonkel/steghide.git
 ```

-you may enter the the folder and build `steghide`:
+you may enter the newly created folder and build steghide:

 ```
 cd steghide